 Each channel features four-band EQ, a compressor, limiter, insert and delay.
 The C10 provides 64 channels of delay, with up to 5.4 seconds per channel.
 This is particularly important nowadays in connection with digital broadcasting.
 A typical problem is that audio precedes video because of the longer time video takes to be processed.
 The C10 provides delay compensation with the simple turn of a knob.

-The Dialogue Automix was amazingly accurate in shutting down channels not currently in use by talent and activating them just before a person speaks.
+The Solid State Logic C10 digital audio console The Dialogue Automix was amazingly accurate in shutting down channels not currently in use by talent and activating them just before a person speaks.
 In our test, the mixer activated and deactivated channels, following those speaking or going silent without error.
 There was never any missed audio, and the resulting mix was devoid of any unwanted background noise.